andrewsardone/pi-setup/README.md

 ## Architecture

 Keeping things simple by managing most services via Docker containers that are spun up and down by `systemd`.
-For a given service, the basic director structure is as such:
+For a given service, the basic directory structure is as such:

 ### Service Directory Structure